eclipse-sumo/sumo/docs/web/docs/Tools/Trip.md

 [via-edges](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#incomplete_routes_trips_and_flows)
 to the trip definitions.

-The option **--return-to-origin** ends each trip on the opposite-direction edge of its starting edge.
+The option **--return-to-origin** ends each trip on the opposite-direction edge of its starting edge, if one exists.
+Otherwise, the starting edge is used as the destination edge.
 It must be used together with **--intermediate**.
-Edges without an opposite-direction edge are not selected as starting edges.

 !!! caution
     If the network contains disconnected components, the probability of generating invalid trips grows with the number of intermediate waypoints (since a trip is invalid if any intermediate part is invalid).
 To avoid this, [make sure your network has only a single component](../netconvert.md#edge_removal).